johe123qwe/github-trending/README.md

 ## All language

+* 【2025-12-09】[KaijuEngine / kaiju](https://github.com/KaijuEngine/kaiju) - General purpose 3D and 2D game engine using Go (golang) and Vulkan with built in editor
 * 【2025-12-08】[slidevjs / slidev](https://github.com/slidevjs/slidev) - Presentation Slides for Developers
 * 【2025-12-08】[cloudflare / vibesdk](https://github.com/cloudflare/vibesdk) - An open-source vibe coding platform that helps you build your own vibe-coding platform, built entirely on Cloudflare stack
 * 【2025-12-07】[NVIDIA / cutile-python](https://github.com/NVIDIA/cutile-python) - cuTile is a programming model for writing parallel kernels for NVIDIA GPUs